About the library

 The library building

 The library consists of three floors.
-Floor 1 keeps among other things journals, course literature and dictionaries.
-On floor 1 you will also find all the library computers.
-In an extention of glass you can find three printers available for students and staff.
-Floor 2 contains literature within the scope of the universitiy's subject areas and also the Hallandica room.
-The library's lecture room and 8 group study rooms can be found on floor 3.
+Floor 1 keeps among other things, journals and course literature.
+On the 1st floor you will also find all the library computers.
+In the extension of glass you can find printers/scanners/copiers available for students and staff.
+Floor 2 contains literature within the scope of the university’s subject areas and also the Hallandica room.
+The library's teaching room and the group study rooms can be found on floor 3.

 Artworks at the library

-The glas cylinder is placed in one of the public stairwells and reaches all three floors of the library.
-The letters that run in a spiral is made out of beeswax.
-A very slow-moving lamp illuminates the text that simultaneously cast a shadow on the wall.
+The glass cylinder is located in one of the public spiral staircases and runs through all three floors.
+The letters that run in a spiral are made of beeswax.
+A lamp that moves very slowly illuminates the text, which at the same time casts a shadow on the wall.